Chromeilion/DiscordMovies/README.md

 Python 3.8 is the only officially supported version, however it'll probably run fine on other versions.

 There are a few ways to specify what the program should do.
 I recommend running ```python DiscordMovies.py --help``` to see the options.
 All options can also be set as environment variables.

-Take a look at env.example to see what variables can be set.
+# Advanced Stuff
+While the program produces good-looking spreadsheets by default, if you'd like more control you can use discordmovies in your own script by importing it.
+If you'd like to see how discordmovies can be used in a script, just checkout DiscordMovies.py for an example.

+Some submodules are quite self-sufficient, like docshandler for example, which could be used in all kinds of contexts when you just need to deal with Google sheets.

 # Contributing
 Anybody is welcome to contribute.
 Simply fork the repo and make a pull request.